lacework-community/detc_poc/README.md

 * access to a Lacework tenant with admin privileges
 * Docker and docker-compose setup on a computer

-## Build DETC Docker image locally

-Currently the docker image needs to be built locally to run locally.
-Simply run this command and enjoy a warm beverage:

-   docker-compose build

 ## Provision a K8 Cluster

 Each cloud account/cluster has a README file that covers how to get the cluster provisioned, because each cloud is special.